Navigating the automotive supply chain in a post-covid era

 The automotive supply chain relates to the complete cycle of supply chain management, from procurement of raw materials for production to distributing the finished goods to the end-user.

-The above figure gives us a broad idea of broad vertices in automotive supply chain automation.
+The above figure gives us a broad idea of the broad vertices in automotive supply chain automation.
 The automotive supply chain is not so different from the supply chain in other industries.
 However, we need to remember that products in the automotive industry have a much longer lifecycle when compared to other industrial goods.
 That translates to the production, distribution, and availability of spare parts, which is fundamental to a company's business operations.
-For any automotive business to maintain consistent growth, they need to ensure that apart from their product availability in feasible locations, their spare parts must be equally, if not more accessible.
+For any automotive business to maintain consistent growth, they need to ensure that apart from their product availability in feasible locations, their spare parts must be equally, if not more, accessible.

 Supply shocks have adversely impacted the automotive supply chain, affecting the availability of products and spare parts worldwide.
 These supply shocks can disrupt the normal movement of goods and services.
 For example, the coronavirus pandemic adversely affected production due to supply and labour shortages.
 In addition, the global semiconductor shortage also brought assembly lines at manufacturing units to a staggering halt.